 How does SVPMG screen tenant applicants?

 SVPMG utilizes a sophisticated software investigatory system to prepare a report which evaluates credit history, past evictions, and criminal records.
 We also verify employment and income utilizing the applicant’s most recent two paystubs.
 The tenant pays for cost incurred for the screening report by SVPMG.
+Applicants will need a minimum FICO credit score of 700 and gross income equal to 3X the rent – just to initially qualify.
+Other factors will be evaluated during the screening process.

 Which parties sign the lease agreement?